 Netball is arguably the most popular women’s sport in New Zealand, and Wellington gets right behind it.
-The national side, the Silver Ferns, are multiple world champions, and Wellington’s regional team, the Central Pulse, compete professionally in the trans-Tasman ANZ Premiership each winter.
+The national side, the Silver Ferns, are multiple world champions, and Wellington’s regional team, the Central Pulse, compete professionally and competitively in the ANZ Premiership elite league each winter.

 Wellington is New Zealand’s home of football.
 We’ve played host to some of our country's great football moments, including the visit of David Beckham’s LA Galaxy, and the historic 1-0 win over Bahrain that sent the All Whites to the 2010 FIFA World Cup finals.

 Get behind our local side, Wellington Phoenix as they compete against the best sides in Australia in the Hyundai A-League each summer.
 And like any football club worth its salt, the Phoenix have a passionate group of loyal fans called The Yellow Fever.

 The spiritual home of New Zealand cricket is Wellington’s Basin Reserve.
 It's home to the New Zealand Cricket Museum and was also where cricketing legend, Brendon McCullum notched up 302 against India in 2014 for the highest ever test score by a New Zealander.